thunder-project/thunder/README.md

 	2 1 2 ...
 	2 2 2 ...

-Subsets of voxels (e.g. different imaging planes) can be stored in separate text files within the same directory, or all in one file.
+Subsets of neural signals (e.g. from different imaging planes) can be stored in separate text files within the same directory, or all in one file.

-When parsing data, preprocessing can be applied in the form of mean subtraction, or conversion to df/f (subtract and divide by the mean)

 Covariates (e.g. related to the stimulus or task, for regression analyses) can be loaded from MAT files or provided directly as numpy arrays, see appropriate functions for more details.

+When parsing data, preprocessing can be applied to each neural signal (e.g. conversion to dF/F for imaging data).

+Results can be saved as MAT files, text files, or images (including automatic rescaling).